Saxon Phonics K, 1 & 2

 Level 2 briefly reviews vowels and consonants, then continues reviewing combinations, digraphs, sight words, and rules already taught in Phonics 1.
 If a child (second grade or older) is not solid with all the vowel and consonant sounds, he/she should begin with Phonics 1.
 Phonics 2 expands into more advanced prefixes and suffixes (e.g., mono, bi, tri, quad); additional final, stable syllables (e.g., sion, tion, tious); and more-challenging elements of phonics, spelling, and syllable division.
 Much of the program is a reinforcement of concepts already learned, but with the integration of more complex vocabulary—lengthier, and more-complex words.
 For example, lesson 88 teaches words such as launch, auction, and canine.
 There are two worksheets to be completed each day.
 The first requires parent/teacher direction, while the second can be used for independent work or to extend a specific concept.
 Lesson time should require about 30 minutes per day with additional time required for games and other activities.

 The Homestudy Kit is similar to that for Phonics 1, but it does not include letter tiles since children should no longer need these.

-Phonics 1: Homeschool Kit (Homeschool Phonics & Spelling)
+Saxon Phonics 1: Complete Homeschool Kit First Edition

 - Learning Styles: Perfect Paula